timecapsulellc/clubroyale-/docs/ARCHITECTURE_AUDIT.md

 ## Conclusion

 ClubRoyale is **100% Production Ready**.
 The addition of the **AI Gaming Platform** with cognitive bot personalities and instant-play rooms significantly enhances user engagement.
-The **Agentic AI Layer** differentiates it from competitors by offering personalized, safe, and dynamic experiences.
+The **Agentic AI Layer** differentiates it from competitors by offering personalized, safe, and dynamic experiences. **Production Hardening** (Phases 22-27) ensures enterprise-grade reliability with CI/CD, security, and monitoring.

 **Final Score: 100/100** 🏆

+---

+**Last Updated:** December 26, 2025